ddnexus/irt/README.markdown

 Save some typing for system calls and avoid to open a shell.
-You can use the '$' as an alias of 'system' with the difference that you don't need to use quotes (although quotes will work anyway), and the command will not be logged.
+You can use the '$' as an alias of 'system' with the difference that you don't need to use quotes (although the quotes work anyway), and the command will not be logged.
 Examples:

     >> $ ls -F
     >> $ tail /some/path